Physician Payment Committee

 • The proposals do not exacerbate existing intrasectional relativity issues

 The PPC considers proposals that are revenue neutral and those that require funding.
-When the Year 3 (2021-2024 PSA) and Year 1 (2024-2028 PSA) permanent fee increases are known, constituencies may need to prioritize their proposals.
+Before revisions to the Schedule of Benefits can be finalized, constituencies may need to prioritize their proposals.
 If you’re able to move funds from one code to another, then you may not need to rely on new funds in the allocation process.
 Likewise, decreasing or deleting a code could free up funding that could be redirected toward other fee proposals.

 Yes, the PPC is considering proposals for a range of new fees.